pnuu/fmiopendata/wfs.md

 ## Instantaneous profile observations from masts

 This stored query return instantaneous profile observations from masts in multipointcoverage format.
-By default latest observation of the available meteo paramters are returned in 10 minute resolution.
+By default latest observation of the available meteo parameters are returned in 10 minute resolution.
 At least one location has to be given.

 * Query ID: `fmi::observations::weather::mast::multipointcoverage`
 * Available arguments: